Migration guide

 -

 libnginx-mod-http-geoip: GeoIP v1.
-MaxMind killed the database in 2018.
-Migrate to nginx-module-geoip2 and a GeoLite2 database. -
+MaxMind killed that database in 2018.
+Move to nginx-module-geoip2 and a GeoLite2 database. -

-libnginx-mod-http-image-filter,perl,xslt: Available from the official nginx.org repository. -
+libnginx-mod-http-image-filter,perl,xslt: These come from the official nginx.org repository.
+Grab them there. -

 $ sudo tar czf /root/nginx-config-backup-$(date +%Y%m%d).tar.gz /etc/nginx/ Run the migration

-This removes Sury's nginx source, adds ours, and upgrades in a single transaction.
+Removes Sury's nginx source, adds nginx.org and Blendbyte, upgrades everything in one shot.

 # Remove Sury's nginx source